8i/UnrealPlugin_Documentation/docs/source/Quick Start.rst

 7. Select the HVRActor
 8. In the Details Panel, expand the HVRActor options, and then the HVRAsset options
 9. Type 'example_data' into the 'Data Name' slot of the HVRAsset and press enter
+10. The HVRActor will now appear in the scene

 Creating a build
 ----------------